 Notice the illustration at the beginning of this article where I have shown the "stops," also known as "locking dogs" or "buttons."
 They are located in the "front" of the lock, that is, the part of the lock that you can only see when the door is open.
 The latch and the bolt stick out of the "front."
 When you push in one of the stops, the locking lever is inserted between the legs of the outside hub and the outside hub is locked.
 When you push the other one, the locking lever is retracted and outside hub is unlocked.

-In the illustrations at right I show the locking stops in both the locked and unlocked positions.
+In the illustrations above, I show the locking stops in both the locked and unlocked positions.
 Here you can see how the hubs work together to accomplish the function of a doorknob that is locked on the outside of the house and unlocked on the inside of the house.

-The square hole in the hubs (shown at right in black) are designed to receive a device called a "spindle."
+The square hole in the hubs (shown in black) are designed to receive a device called a "spindle."
 If you think of the doorknobs as wheels, then the spindle is the axle.

 Note: in order for the lock to work properly, the spindle must be inserted correctly.

 For the lock to work properly, the spindle must be inserted exactly halfway, so that both sides can swivel independently.
 If the spindle is inserted too far in either direction, you may find that if you turn your doorknob counterclockwise it will come off in your hand!
 Oh, no!

 In the next section, I will discuss the design and use of the swivel spindle.

 In the above illustrations I have tried to show all the variations you might find in spindles used in early twentieth century mortise locks, but I acknowledge that might be impossible.
 In the first illustration I show some of the variations you might find: